onmax/nimiq-awesome/src/apps.md

 ### Wallets

 - [Nimiq Pay App](https://nimiq.com/nimiq-pay/) ([@nimiq](https://github.com/nimiq)): The Nimiq Wallet has it all.
 Super easy usability.
 Own the keys.
 Connect directly to the blockchain.
 Buy and sell and much more.
 Supports Bitcoin and NIM Decentralized
 - [Nimiq Wallet](https://nimiq.com/wallet/) ([@nimiq](https://github.com/nimiq)): The Nimiq Wallet has it all.
 Super easy usability.
 Own the keys.
 Connect directly to the blockchain.
-Buy and sell and much more.
-Available without sign-up Decentralised
+Buy, sell, and much more.
+Available without sign-up.
+Decentralized
 - [Trust Wallet](https://trustwallet.com/nimiq-wallet) ([@trustwallet](https://github.com/trustwallet)): A wallet app for managing your coins on Android and iOS.

 ### Infrastructure